-As part of the study, we may extract DNA from your relative / friend's sample.
+As part of the study, we may extract DNA from your sample.
 DNA is the chemical that makes up genes, influencing the factors we inherit and which determine our characteristics.
-We will also isolate and test other components of their blood such as RNA and protein and measure chemicals in the blood.
+We will also isolate and test other components of your blood such as RNA and protein and measure chemicals in the blood.
 We hope the results of this profiling will help us understand COVID-19 better.
-As this research is exploratory, your relative / friend will not receive feedback regarding any 'markers' identified in their DNA.
+As this research is exploratory, you will not receive feedback regarding any 'markers' identified in your DNA.

 What will happen to the results of the trial?
-21.

-The results of the trial will be anonymous and your relative / friend will not be able to be identified from any of the data produced.
+The results of the trial will be anonymous and you will not be able to be identified from any of the data produced.
 When the results of this trial are available, they may be published in peer reviewed medical journals and used for medical presentations and conferences.
 They will also be published on the EU Clinical Trials Register website, a central registry for all clinical trials conducted in the EU.

 Coded datasets from the trial may also be made available to other researchers in line with national and international data transparency initiatives.
-These researchers may be outside the European Union and EEA zone where privacy laws may not be as stringent - however, none of your relative/friend's personal details will be sent outside the EU.
-If your relative / friend would like to obtain a copy of the published results, please contact the trial doctor directly who will be able to arrange this for them.
+These researchers may be outside the European Union and EEA zone where privacy laws may not be as stringent - however, none of your personal details will be sent outside the EU.
+If you would like to obtain a copy of the published results, please contact your trial doctor directly who will be able to arrange this for you.